Tax Levy

 Why It Matters

 Tax levy matters because it signals a much more serious point in the compliance process.
-By the time this term becomes relevant, the problem has moved far beyond simply filing a return late or receiving an informational notice.
+By the time this term becomes relevant, the problem has moved far beyond filing a return late or receiving an informational notice.

 Where It Appears in a Real Tax Workflow